captn3m0/hackertray/README.md

 [![Build Status](https://travis-ci.org/captn3m0/hackertray.png)](https://travis-ci.org/captn3m0/hackertray)

 HackerTray is a simple [Hacker News](https://news.ycombinator.com/) Linux application that lets you view top HN stories in your System Tray.
-It relies on appindicator, so it is not guaranteed to work on all systems.
-It also provides a Gtk StatusIcon fallback in case AppIndicator is not available.
+It uses appindicator where available, but provides a Gtk StatusIcon fallback in case AppIndicator is not available.

 The inspiration for this came from [Hacker Bar](http://hackerbarapp.com), which is Mac-only.